jkomoros/prompt-garden/README.md

 Environment:
 - `mock` - If true, will return a string representation of the request that would have been sent.
+- `disallow_fetch` - If true, then any fetches will fail.
+This is useful to disable dangerous behaviors in sub-graphs.

 #### property